Send the link below via email or IMCopy

 movement of substances within

-is a membranous sac with inner partitions; the 2 layers are an outer membrane and an inner membrane;
+is a membranous sac with inner partitions; 2 layers, outer membrane and inner membrane;

 release energy from food molecules & transform energy into usable forms.

 14. Christae are shelf like partitions on the inner membrane of mitochondria;

 digestive enzymes that

 digest worn out cellular parts of substances that enter cells